Elevation: 9,577 ft

 North Ridge, Class 2

-From the trail junction, follow the ATV trail L/N (briefly) for a better starting point to begin the bushwhack E up to the North Ridge.
-Leave the trail and climb up through the moderately-dense forest for about ½ mile to reach the North Ridge.
+From the trail junction, follow the ATV trail left/north (briefly) for a better starting point to begin the bushwhack east up to the north ridge.
+Leave the trail and climb up through the moderately-dense forest for about ½ mile to reach the north ridge.
 This bushwhack requires about 400 feet of vertical gain.
-On the E side of the ridge crest, you will find the ATV trail/old jeep road (FST-561 on the NFS map) that follows the North Ridge all the way to the summit.
+On the east side of the ridge crest, you will find the ATV trail/old jeep road (FST-561 on the NFS map) that follows the north ridge all the way to the summit.
 The entry point onto the ATV trail is near a minor saddle.
-Make a good mental note of this saddle because on your return, you will leave the trail here to descend back down to the trail junction and the spur trail that led to there from Georgetown Saddle.
+Make a good mental note of this saddle because on your return, you must leave the trail here to descend back down to the trail junction and the spur trail that led to there from Georgetown Saddle.

-FST-561 is an old jeep road (now an ATV trail) that stays on the [non-windy] L/E side of the ridge crest for the first mile or so.
-For the remainder of the journey, the trail is almost always on the R/W side of the ridge crest.
+FST-561 is an old jeep road (now an ATV trail) that stays on the leeward left/east side of the ridge crest for the first mile or so.
+For the remainder of the journey, the trail is almost always on the windward right/west side of the ridge crest.
 There are many ups and downs as you progress southward on FST-561 (570 feet of extra uphill roundtrip).
-This is in addition to the 260 feet of extra uphill (roundtrip) on the spur ATV trail that got you from Georgetown Saddle up to the “T” trail junction on the W side of the mountain.
+This is in addition to the 260 feet of extra uphill (roundtrip) on the spur ATV trail that got you from Georgetown Saddle up to the “T” trail junction on the west side of the mountain.

 The true summit of Snowdrift Mountain is a ridgeline summit covered with veg and short bushes.
 This is in stark contrast to the very rocky outcrop that is Point 9559.
 When you stand on the true summit and look northward, you can see the full extent of the rocky protrusion that is Point 9559.
 It is impressive.
-There was nothing on top of the true summit (no cairn, no summit register).
-The views from the North Ridge and the summit, particularly when looking eastward, are amazing.
+There was nothing on top of the true summit.
+The views from the north ridge and the summit, particularly when looking eastward, are amazing.